-A: A suggestion is considered valid and official when it is submitted to the Board in writing utilizing the nomination form found online at www.hr.nv.gov/Boards/MeritAward/Merit\Award\Board.
+A: A suggestion is considered valid and official when it is submitted to the Board in writing utilizing the nomination form found online at www.hr.nv.gov/Boards/MeritAward/Merit_Award_Board.
 Suggestions that are written down but not submitted to the Board on the required form will not be deemed valid or official.

-Q: What happens after the Board receives the suggestion?
+Q: What happens after the Board receives a suggestion?